Renault 5: Motorsport

 The Renault 5 Alpine version was raced in Group 2.
 In the 1978 Monte Carlo, Renault 5 Alpines came second and third overall, despite a powerful team entry from Fiat and Lancia.

 In 1978, a rally Group 4 (later Group B) version was introduced.
 It was named the Renault 5 Turbo, but being mid-engined and rear-wheel drive, this car had little technical resemblance to the road-going version.
 Though retaining the shape and general look of the 5, only the door panels were shared with the standard version.
 Driven by Jean Ragnotti, this car won the 1981 Monte Carlo Rally for its first race.
-The 2WD R5 turbo soon faced competition from new 4WD cars that were faster on dirt; however, the Renault remained among the fastest of its era on paved roads.
+The 2WD R5 turbo soon faced competition from new 4WD vehicles that were faster on dirt; however, the Renault remained among the fastest of its era on paved roads.